 - cars

 - petrol supplied for private usage;

-- business entertaining;
+- · business entertaining;

 - goods sold under a VAT second-hand scheme.

-To reclaim VAT, you have been charged as input VAT, you must hold valid evidence that you have received a taxable supply, which normally means a valid VAT invoice from a registered trader showing his VAT number and the amount of VAT charged.
+To reclaim the input VAT that you have been charged, you must hold valid evidence that you have received a taxable supply, which normally means a valid VAT invoice from a registered trader showing his VAT number and the amount of VAT charged.